KNOW YOUR CUSTOMER [KYC] & ANTI MONEY LAUNDERING MEASURES POLICY

 - the volume of turnover, social and financial status, etc. will form the basis for categorization of customers into low, medium and high risk

 - customers requiring a very high level of monitoring, e.g. Politically Exposed Persons will be given due consideration

 - Documentation requirements and other information will be collected in respect of different categories of customers depending on perceived risk and guidelines issued from time to time; Declaration will be taken from the customer that the proceedings/transactions are not in violation of the PML Act, 2002 and NHB regulations in this regard.

-- Not to open an account or close an existing account where the Company is unable to apply appropriate customer due diligence measures, i.e. the Company is unable to verify the identity and /or obtain documents required as per the risk categorisation due to non co-operation of the customer or non reliability of the data/information furnished to the Company.
+- Not to open an account or close an existing account where the Company is unable to apply appropriate customer due diligence measures, i.e. the Company is unable to verify the identity and /or obtain documents required as per the risk categorization due to non-co-operation of the customer or non-reliability of the data/information furnished to the Company.